storj-archived/storj-bounty-program/bounty-details.rst

 Bounty Details
 ==============

- The Storj community is large, that consists of developers, farmers, partners, and users that possess a wide range of skill sets.
-Our goal for the bounty program is to be inclusive, so our whole community can contribute.
-We are excited to offer technical and nontechnical bounties.
+ The Storj community is large, consisting of developers, farmers, partners, and users whom possess a wide range of skill sets.
+Our goal for the bounty program is to be inclusive, allowing our whole community to contribute.
+As such, we are excited to offer technical and nontechnical bounties.
 These bounties will continuously be updated - so check in at least once a week to see what's new!

 Non-Technical Bounties
 ----------------------